Wachendorfia thyrsiflora: Taxonomy

 The first description of the marsh butterfly lily was published in 1700 by the English botanist Leonard Plukenet in his book Almagesti botanici mantissa.
 He named it Erythrobulbus.
 The description was based on a collection made by Henrik Bernard Oldenland between 1689 and 1697.
 In 1739, Johann Philipp Breyne described and illustrated Asphodelus latifolius in his book Prodromus fasciculi rariorum plantarum, but these names predate the start of Linnaean taxonomy in 1753 and are therefore invalid.
 Johannes Burman described W. thyrsiflora in his monography of the genus Wachendorfia.
 Richard Anthony Salisbury created the name W. elata in his book Flora Capensis - sistens plantas promontorii Bonæ Spei Africes - secundum systema sexuale emendatum of 1811.
 In their 1992 revision of the genus Wachendorfia, Nick Helme and Hans Peter Linder conclude that W. elata is a synonym of W. thyrsiflora.

 Names

 The genus Wachendorfia is named in honor of Evert Jacob van Wachendorff, professor of botany and chemistry and later rector at the University of Utrecht in the 18th century.
-The species name thyrsiflora is a coumpound of the Ancient Greek θύρσος (thúrsos), meaning "staff" and the Latin flora, the goddess of flowers, indicating that the flowers are arranged as if on a staff.
+The species name thyrsiflora is a compound of the Ancient Greek θύρσος (thúrsos), meaning "staff" and the Latin flora, the goddess of flowers, indicating that the flowers are arranged as if on a staff.